-Everyone wants the best value when shopping, but finding the best mattress for back pain might even be considered priceless.
+Everyone wants the best value when shopping.
+But some may consider finding the best mattress for back pain priceless.

-Here, we look at academic studies and high volume customer surveys to discuss the connection between sleeping surfaces and the alleviation of back pain.
+Here, we look at academic studies and high volume customer surveys.
+These will show the connection between sleeping surfaces and the alleviation of back pain.

-As back problems prove highly personal, you might want to discuss your specific issues with a medical professional first.
+Back problems prove highly personal.
+So you might want to discuss your specific issues with a medical professional first.

 Best Mattress for Back Pain: 30-Second Summary

-- Amerisleep AS3 is our recommended mattress to alleviate back pain— built with an even balance of comfort and support, the AS3 is comfortable for most sleeping positions and is equipped with HIVE® technology to promote better sleep.
+- Amerisleep AS3 is our recommended mattress to alleviate back pain.
+It is built with an even balance of comfort and support.
+The AS3 is also comfortable for most sleeping positions and comes with HIVE® technology to promote better sleep quality.

 - Zoma Mattress is another great bed for back pain.
-Featuring gel-infused memory foam and Triangulex™ technology, Zoma offers healthy support and cushioning comfort for your spine.
+Zoma features gel-infused memory foam and Triangulex™ technology.
+It also offers healthy support and cushioning comfort for your spine.

 - Amerisleep AS2 is another great mattress for back pain.
-It contains pressure-relieving, plant-based Bio-Pur® and clinically proven support technology to promote proper posture and foster a healthy spine.
+The AS2 contains pressure-relieving, plant-based Bio-Pur® and zoned support technology to promote proper posture and foster a healthy spine.

 In this article, we considered over 15 leading brands, researched dozens of reviews and articles, and spent 15 hours on research, writing, and revision.